 The Benefits of Planting Trees and Shrubs at Home

 There are many reasons why making trees and shrubs a priority in a home landscape scheme is a good idea.
-First, trees and shrubs are the ticket to creating an aesthetically pleasing, manicured look for your property.
+First, trees and shrubs are the tickets to creating an aesthetically pleasing, manicured look for your property.
 Both provide height, dimension, and color to any yard.
 Trees and shrubs are not just beautiful; they are functional, too.
 Trees and shrubs are environmentally friendly in the way they give off oxygen and provide natural shade for the home.
 A home surrounded by trees and shrubs is likely to enjoy lower power bills thanks to the trees’ natural cooling function.
-Shade isn’t just beneficial for the home, though.
+The shade isn’t just beneficial for the home, though.
 A well-shaded yard also creates a cooler, more comfortable outdoor space.
 The combination of aesthetic, environmental, and shading benefits of trees and shrubs ultimately leads to an increase in property value.
 Believe it or not, simply adding trees and shrubs to your yard can give your property value a serious boost!

 Now that you are sold on making trees and shrubs a priority in your home landscape, it’s time to begin planning.
 There are a few things to consider when it comes to planting them.
 First, it’s important to decide which varieties are best suited for your region.
 Think about climate, size, water management, and shade/sun tolerance.
 Also think about the aesthetic look you want to accomplish (flowering or non-flowering, color contrast–green or variegated, layering of plants by size, etc).
 Next, choose the locations in which you plan to plant the trees and shrubs.
 Consider maximum size and spacing—you don’t want to realize that you haven’t left enough room for trees and plants to grow when they become full-size.
 When measuring for spacing, take into account if the tree or plant will have enough room to grow without interfering with other plants, sidewalks, the driveway, or the home.
 Lastly, it is very important to consider maintenance as you select and plan to plant trees and shrubs.
 Be careful not to choose varieties that demand more upkeep than you are able to maintain.
 If the prospect of planning overwhelms you, consider consulting with a professional Landscape Designer and/or a Landscape Architect.
 They are more affordable than you think and may end up saving you money in the end by reducing errors.